 '''

 const int myConst = 5;

-int nonConst = const_cast<int>(&a); // removes const
+int nonConst = const_cast<int>(&myConst); // removes const

 '''

-Although const cast allows the value of a constant to be changed, doing so is still invalid code that may cause a run-time error.
-This could occur for example if the constant was located in a section of read-only memory.
+Although the const cast allows the value of a constant to be changed, doing so is still invalid code that may cause a runtime error.
+This could occur, for example, if the constant was located in a section of read-only memory.

 '''

-nonConst = 10; // potential run-time error
+nonConst = 10; // potential runtime error

 '''